gpadolina/DeepLearning-notes/DeepLearning/Advanced deep-learning best practices.md

 *scalar,* you must combine these losses into a single value in order to train the model.
 The simplest way to combine different losses is to sum them all.
 In Keras, you can use either a list or a dictionary of losses in *compile* to specify different objects for different outputs; the resulting loss values are summed into a global loss, which is minimized during training.

+Note that every imbalanced loss contributions will cause the model representations to be optimized preferentially for the task with the largest individual loss, at the expense of the other tasks.
+To remedy this, you can assign different levels of importance to the loss values in their contribution to the final loss.
+This is useful in particular if the losses' values use different scales.
+#### Directed acyclic graphs of layers
+With the functional API, not only you can build models with multiple inputs and multiple outputs, but you can also implement networks with a complex internal topology.